portxchange/developer-documentation/receiving-data/event/event-api.md

 is also expected to specify the port of interest, as otherwise the size of the response could end up being too much to process.

-Please note that the events you will receive are not necessarily all the events we have available, but the subset of events you are allowed to see based on our data authorization model.
+Please note that the events you will receive are not necessarily all the events we have available in our system, but the subset of events you are allowed to see based on our data authorization model.

 **Attention!**
 Even after specifying the port, the response payload can still contain a large number of events.
 In that